martin-magakian/Amazing-Cloud-Search/README.md

 =========
 You can also request the top facet as part of the results.
 Facet object accepts a TopResult parameter.
-For exemple we want the top 3 movie genres of our search
+For example we want the top 3 movie genres of our search

 	var genreFacet = new Facet { Name = "genre", TopResult = 2};